anil2k/StableDefussion-Synthetic-Data-Generation/README.md

 <!-- Provide instructions on how to install and set up your project.
 Include any dependencies and system requirements. -->

-To install GroundingDino Auto Annotation, follow these steps:
+To install StableDiffusion Synthetic Data Generation, follow these steps:

 1. Clone the repository to your local machine: